 *You, gentle readers, who take the time from your busy days to read this scruffy little blog, to catch my mistakes, and to so intelligently and politely comment.

-And finally, we’re grateful for the years to come as we once again reunite with family, and for the opportunity to love and support each other as we age and prepare to go to our final home.
+Finally, we’re grateful for the years to come as we have reunited with family, met new family, and for the opportunity to love and support each other as we age and prepare for the final journey.

 A wonderful and restful Thanksgiving to all.
 May we all meet here again next year, and may the Lord bless and keep you and yours.